Help us improve your experience.

 Authentication algorithm

-The device uses this algorithm to verify the authenticity and integrity of a packet.
+Select an algorithm that the device must use to verify the authenticity and integrity of a packet.

-Diffie-Hellman (DH) groups determine the strength of the key used in the key exchange process.
+Select a Diffie-Hellman (DH) group to determine the strength of the key used in the key exchange process.

 Lifetime seconds

-Select a lifetime of an IKE security association (SA) in seconds.
+Select the lifetime for an IKE security association (SA).

 Dead peer detection

-Enable this option to permit the two gateways to determine if the peer gateway is up and responding to the Dead Peer Detection (DPD) messages that are negotiated during IPsec establishment.
+Enable this option to permit the two gateways to determine if the peer gateway is up and responding to the Dead Peer Detection (DPD) messages negotiated during IPsec establishment.

 DPD mode